andreacorra/AlpBearConnect/variables/README.md

 ## Buffer

 A buffer of 5 km is built around the study area, in order to avoid the 'edge effect' while calculating distances from land types (i.e. human settlments just outside the study area will not be seen without a buffer).
 There are a set of functions eihter in R and QGIS to calculate the buffer.

+## Elevation
+The elevation has been derived from the EU [Digital Elevation Model](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
+All the corresponding derived variables (slope, aspect, etc) are derived with the function *terrain()* in the package [raster](https://cran.r-project.org/web/packages/raster/index.html).

 ## Forest